FAForever/faf-linux/README.md

 - Mouse cursor stuck, can't click things in lobby: quit out of the game and the FAF client, run `./run-offline`, click past the intro videos until you get to the main menu, exit the game, then try starting a game from FAF again
 - Forged Alliance minimizes itself on Alt-Tab: run `./launchwrapper winecfg`, go to "Graphics", then check the "Emulate a virtual desktop" box.
 Note: This may cause everything to break.
 If it does, just run `winecfg` again and uncheck the box.
+  - Warning: as of 2022-10-24, this *does* cause everything to break.
+You have been warned.
 - Game crashes with "Unable to create Direct3D", logs have wine error "Application requires child window rendering": libXcomposite is missing or failed to initialize, try installing `libxcomposite` or `libXcomposite` from package manager (the 32-bit version as well)
   - on Debian and derivatives (including Ubuntu), install `libxcomposite:amd64` and `libxcomposite:i386`
   - on Fedora and Red Hat derivatives, install `libXcomposite` and `libXcomposite.i686`